Talk with a Military Divorce Attorney Near You in Austin, Texas

 Military Divorce Lawyer Texas

-Division of Property and Benefits in a Military Divorce
+Division of Property and Benefits in a Texas Military Divorce

 Texas is a community property state, and all the laws pertaining to marital property will apply in a military divorce, just as in a civil divorce.